chiao45/parpydtk2/docs/intro.rst

 Background & Motivation
 -----------------------

-Multi-physics coupling problems have been one of the popular topics.
+Multi-physics coupling has become one of the popular topics.
 People try to put different models together and simulate the behaviors in a coupled fashion.
 With the popularity of `partitioned approach`, i.e. solve different domains with different solvers and couple the interface conditions as those